SharePoint/sp-dev-training-spfx-teams-dev/Demos/03-spfxteams/README.md

 In this demo, you will update the configuration settings for the SharePoint Framework application, as well as update the configuration details of the Microsoft Teams application.

+> This demo assumes you completed the previous demo.
+The final result from the previous demo is used as the starting point for this demo.
+The final results from the previous demo can be found here: [../02-spfxteams](../02-spfxteams).

 1. Add a new custom property to the web part:
     1. Locate and open the file **./src/webparts/spFxTeamsTogether/SpFxTeamsTogetherWebPart.ts**.
     1. Locate the interface `ISpFxTeamsTogetherWebPartProps`.